heisarzola/unity-development-tools/README.md

 ## Acknowledgments

 Not all of the tools were made from scratch, but rather they might've been inspired after, or improved from pre-existing code.
-So here are some people you caan personally thank if you want to:
+So here are some people you can personally thank for their own contributions if you want to:

 * [Liortal](https://github.com/liortal53/)